How Eating Habits Affect Oral Health

 Healthy Food and Snacks to Choose

 You might be asking, “Well what should my child eat?”.
-According to the U.S. Department of Agriculture, a balanced diet should include the following.
+According to the U.S. Department of Agriculture, a balanced diet should include the following:

-- Grains
+• Grains

-- Fruits and vegetables
+• Fruits and vegetables

-- Lean proteins
+• Lean proteins

-- Dairy
+• Dairy

 Practice Good Habits to Avoid Cavities

 Sugary snacks and foods are enticing for children but eating too much of them can lead to oral health complications down the road.
-Help keep your child’s mouth healthy with good eating habits and routine dental cleanings every 6 months.
+Our pediatric dentist in Hudsonville, MI, encourages you to keep your child’s mouth healthy with good eating habits and routine teeth cleanings every 6 months.
+To schedule an appointment, call Hudsonville Dental Kids today at (616) 209-4039.